Earth Notes: Milk Tanker Thermal Store with Heat Pump (2007)Updated 2023-09-01.

 One big advantage of solar PV over solar thermal is that 'excess' energy can simply and safely be ignored, ie not used, without any damage being done.
 Although PV is much less efficient than thermal at capturing energy, in theory coupling it with a heat-pump can recoup a lot of the difference (it might be just possible to have 20% efficient PVs and a heat-pump CoP of 5).

-In principle any excess can be sold (or given!) back to the grid, which while not currently financially very rewarding, does displace some CO2 generation elsewhere.
+In principle any excess can be sold (or given!) back to the grid, which while not currently financially very rewarding, does displace CO2 emissions from generation elsewhere.

 It would be useful to have an energy store (an oversize hot-water tank) in the house to cover a day or more of DHW and heating demand.
 A (tall, stratifiable) tank such as the TORRENT 450 'RE' (450l) if allowed to vary between (say) 60°C and 95°C can store ~70MJ which is somewhat less than our peak 30kWh/100MJ peak daily winter demand so probably represents a minimum usable size and would mean little scope for my favoured morning hot bath!
 The Solus II 2200L (2200l) might store ~90kWh/320MJ which would maximise the chance of using a heat-pump efficiently to warm the water and solar thermal being able to top it up to (higher than) DHW temperature even mid-winter.
 The Solus documentation even describes paralleling two tanks if necessary.
 A TiSun PC5000 holds 4950l which might store a week's worth of heat.